As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 Taking part in a boat or yacht event or participating in a beach wedding might be a good reason to wear boat shoes.
 It can be a quite comfortable solution.

-You don’t have to put up with sweaty feet to dress with style in summer.
+You don’t have to put up with sweaty feet to dress in style in summer.
 True, flip-flops can be an undoubtedly inappropriate choice in a formal, dressed-up scenario.

 However, a sleek pair of sandals can sometimes be exactly what your outfit needs.
 While not advisable for a black-tie function, a pair of sandals can work well at weekend get-togethers and smart casual events.